cnedelcu/awfulTest_alpha/cssgrid-doc.md

 .footer {
-    grid-column: 1 / -1; <--! star at frst collumn line and targets the last collumn line -->
+    grid-column: 1 / -1; <--! star at frst column line and targets the last column line -->
 }